HomeEnvironmentWhy Do The Oceans Need to Be Saved?

 Because the ocean is home to so many different living creatures, one of the most obvious benefits of reducing waste is that fewer species would become extinct because of the pollution.

 According to UNEP, which is the United Nations Environment Programme, there are – at minimum – 267 different species of marine animals all over the world that are impacted by pollution.
-This could mean that they become entangled in bags, plastic coke rings, or other trash or that they die from eating different trash in the ocean.
+This could mean that they become entangled in bags, plastic Coke rings, or other trash or that they die from eating different trash in the ocean.
 These numbers include, but are not limited to, the following:

 • 43% of oceanic mammals are affected